mikho/livehelperchat/README.md

  *********************************************

+If you like and use this addon, please donate for addon development.
+You can find the donate link in the addons section on the admin pages.

- Do not forget to donate for addon development. http://nerijuso.lt/donate.html Thank you!
+ Thank you!